 "That's called the 'uvula'.
 Twilight told me just last week.
 It comes from the word for—Oh Celestia!"

 While Rarity had been talking, Pinkie had slowly advanced, and already Rarity was more in Pinkie's mouth than out.
 Her best damsel-in-distress "Eeek!"s proved unable to save her.
-Pinkie inhaled mightily, and with the force of a tornado, the fashionista was sucked into Pinkie's gaping maw.
+Pinkie inhaled, Kirby-like, and with the force of a tornado, the fashionista was sucked into Pinkie's gaping maw.

 The texture was soft—not unlike marshmallow, Pinkie thought to herself.
 She crammed Rarity into her throat with her tongue and swallowed.
-Rarity was squeezed down like a too-small cork into the neck of a bottle.
+Rarity was squeezed down like an undersized cork into the neck of a bottle.

 "Mmm." said Pinkie.
 She looked at her belly.
 Multicolor athlete horse had been mostly processed by now, leaving plenty of room for marshmallow fashion horse.
 "A 'uvula'!" she said to herself.
 "I was wondering about that.
 Well, you learn new things every day.
 Now what?"
 She grinned in one of the boutique's many full-length mirrors and fluffed her mane, enjoying the sight of being crammed with prey.
 "Hmm, I'm getting good at this."
 She poked her stomach and shifted the remainder of Rainbow around down there.
 There was a sloshing, bubbly sound.
 She amused herself for a minute swinging her belly around and listening to the gurgling of stomach acid.
 But she licked her lips thinking of who she hadn't eaten yet.